sabburi6/rideshare-demand-forecasting/README.md

 **Exploratory Analysis** revealed strong temporal and weather-driven patterns: demand peaks at 8 AM and 5-6 PM (commuter hours), summer and autumn see highest usage, and clear weather drives significantly more rentals than rain or snow.
 A custom binary feature `is_peak_hour` was engineered to capture rush hour commuting windows (7-9 AM, 4-7 PM).
 The target variable was log-transformed (`log1p`) to reduce right skewness.

-**Modeling** followed an incremental approach — starting with a Linear Regression baseline, then progressing to ensemble methods.
+**Modeling** followed an incremental approach, starting with a Linear Regression baseline, then progressing to ensemble methods.
 All models used a time-aware 80/20 train-test split (chronological, not random) to prevent temporal leakage, with 5-fold cross-validation for generalizability.
 Hyperparameters for XGBoost and Gradient Boosting were tuned using RandomizedSearchCV.

 **Interpretability** was addressed using SHAP values, which confirmed hour of day, temperature, and working day status as the dominant predictors across both XGBoost and Random Forest models.